gabrielkrieshok/digital-development-guide/topics/data.md

 - [Magpi](http://home.magpi.com/) — iOS, Android app (SMS on the Pro plan).
 I like their drag-and-drop builder and web-review of data entries.
 - [Commcare](https://www.commcarehq.org/home/) — Android-only.
 Notable organizations using this include Save the Children and the WHO.
 - [iFormBuilder](https://www.iformbuilder.com/) — iOS, Android, and SMS app.
 Many options for data types, and does well with multimedia.
 Fair documentation.
 Notable organizations using it include Mercy Corps and PSI.
 - [DataWinners](https://www.datawinners.com/) — Android-only, slick drag-and-drop interface on the web.
-Plus, the creator is an Africa RPCV.
-I also love this organization because they're originally based out of Madagascar, which is where I served.
 - [TaroWorks](https://www.taroworks.org/) — Android-only, built on the Salesforce platform and originally designed for project management purposes.
 I haven't played with this one a ton.
 - [ViewWorld](http://www.viewworld.net/) — iOS and Android.
 Slick and familiar interface (Bootstrap, for you nerds).
 It's got good user group controls and sub-items (or sub-forms), and good data validation (by a manager or coordinator on the back-end).
 No "logic" functions.
 Organizations using it include CARE and the Danish Red Cross.
 - [Epicollect](http://www.epicollect.net/) (and [Epicollect+](http://plus.epicollect.net/)) — iOS and Android (though EpiCollect+ is Android-only).
 Actually a pretty slick setup, and paid for by the Imperial College London so it really is free and open-source.
 Uses the Google App Engine as the back-end, so some assembly required (the cost of free).
 Organizations using it include FAO.